The Jazz Butcher: The Creation years (1988–1998)

-Rotten Soul (1999-2000)
+Rotten Soul (1999–2000)

 In 1999, Pat received an invitation from Vinyl Japan to record an album for their label.
 The budget, according to Fish, was about 10% of what it cost to make Cult of the Basement.
 Former guitarist Peter Crouch had, at this time, been recording demos on a digital multi-track recorder.
 Fish thought this might be an effective means of recording an album within the budget parameters.
 This approach presented several limitations; most notably the use of MIDI drums, "the sound of which is not clever" according to Fish.
 Mixing the album was also challenging, as the home recorder lacked effects and nuance.
 The resulting album, Rotten Soul, was generally criticized for its poor production, though it was warmly embraced by the fans.

-On September 9, 1999, Fish, Eider, Owen Jones, and David J. and Kevin Haskins performed at the Troubadour in Los Angeles.
-This was the first time the "original lineup" performed together since David J left the band in 1985.
+On 9 September 1999, Fish, Eider, Owen Jones, and David J. and Kevin Haskins performed at the Troubadour in Los Angeles.
+This was the first time the "original line-up" had performed together since David J left the band in 1985.
 In 2000, Fish, Eider and Jones did a small tour of the US in support of the Rotten Soul album, with Steven D. Valentine on Bass.

-Wilson (2001-2011)
+Wilson (2001–2011)

 Fish continued to seek a creative outlet outside of the Jazz Butcher, and in 2001 the group Wilson formed.
-Comprised of members of Sumosonic, and other Northampton bands, Wilson expanded on the Sumosonic sound.
+Composed of members of Sumosonic, and other Northampton bands, Wilson expanded on the Sumosonic sound.

 2002 marked the 20th anniversary of the JBC, which the band marked by playing a handful of gigs in Germany and Belgium.

 In 2009, Wilson performed its last show before disbanding, which was recorded and released as No Known Predators on DVD.
 A one-off reunion show promoted the release of the DVD in 2012, and marked the last time Wilson would perform.